naugtur/overlord.js/README.md

 Overlord is an implementation of improved madiator pattern.
 It is useful when decoupled modules or objects interact, but can't see (reference) each other.
 Mediator pattern is much more than publisher/subscriber (pubsub) but it works towards the same goal.

-Overlord basically lets you register a group of objects with methods, and use them as one common API to not only call methods, but receive results.
+Overlord basically lets you register a group of objects with methods, and use them as one common API to not only call methods, but *receive results*.

 ## Methods: